ubuntu/ubuntu-desktop-documentation/docs/tutorial/the-linux-command-line-for-beginners.md

 cat combined.txt
 ```

-Repeat the first `cat` a few more times, using the **Up Arrow** for convenience, and perhaps add a few more arbitrary ``echo`` commands, until your text document is so large that it won't all fit in the terminal at once when you use `cat` to display it.
+Repeat the first `cat` a few more times, using the {kbd}`Up` for convenience, and perhaps add a few more arbitrary `echo` commands, until your text document is so large that it won't all fit in the terminal at once when you use `cat` to display it.
 In order to see the whole file we now need to use a different program, called a ***pager*** (because it displays your file one "page" at a time).
-The standard pager of old was called `more`, because it puts a line of text at the bottom of each page that says "--More--" to indicate that you haven't read everything yet.
+The standard pager of old was called `more`, because it puts a line of text at the bottom of each page that says `--More--` to indicate that you haven't read everything yet.
 These days there's a far better pager that you should use instead: because it replaces `more`, the programmers decided to call it `less`.

 ```Batch
 less combined.txt
 ```

-When viewing a file through `less` you can use the **Up Arrow**, **Down Arrow**, **Page Up**, **Page Down**, **Home** and **End** keys to move through your file.
+When viewing a file through `less` you can use the {kbd}`Up`, {kbd}`Down`, {kbd}`PageUp`, {kbd}`PageDown`, {kbd}`Home` and {kbd}`End` keys to move through your file.
 Give them a try to see the difference between them.
-When you've finished viewing your file, press **q** to **q**uit `less` and return to the command line.
+When you've finished viewing your file, press {kbd}`q` to **q**uit `less` and return to the command line.

 ### A note about case

-Unix systems are case-sensitive, that is, they consider "A.txt" and "a.txt" to be two different files.
+Unix systems are case-sensitive, that is, they consider `A.txt` and `a.txt` to be two different files.
 If you were to run the following lines you would end up with three files:

 ```Bash
 echo "Lower case" > a.txt